amirh-far/amirh-far/README.md

 - [dataDOOM](https://github.com/amirh-far/dataDOOM): Some data engineering / mining practices I progressively do, personal usage that might be useful for people.

-- [Rental-System](https://github.com/amirh-far/Rental-System): A MySQL-based rental system built with Python and Pandas using the Sakila Database.
-It enables customer and manager interactions via terminal commands for film searches, profile updates, rentals, and payments.
-Features include registration and command-driven queries for both roles.
+- [Rental-System](https://github.com/amirh-far/Rental-System): A MySQL-based rental system built with Python and Pandas.
+It enables customer and manager interactions via terminal commands for film searches, profile updates, rentals, and payments and some other features.

 ### Tech Deck and Skills

 <p>